nova-framework/docs/basics/modules.md

 # Creating a module

-Modules consist of files and folder which you use is up to you, a module can have few little to be up and running or can host many folder.
+Modules consist of files and folders which you use is up to you, a module can have few files to be up and running or can host many folders.

 Here are the common files and folders used: